viciorog/learn-git/README.md

 # Learning git

 This repo is a short guide to learning `git`.
-Check the [installation](#installation) section before proceeding further.
+Check the [installation](#installation) section before proceeding further......

 ## Objectives